Last Updated on

 I am so thankful for my doctor at Johns Hopkins, but I don’t know if I could have even gotten an appointment with him had my sister and I not known that we have the PRSS1 mutation.
 That makes it very difficult for other people.
 Moreover, I don’t think my doctor knows anyone with the mutation that isn’t having serious problems.
 But I know that there are people with the mutation without serious symptoms because of my own family.
 I think there are a lot of doctors that know nothing about this disease or the genetic mutations.
 There is a group of doctors that only see the very sickest patients, but there is also a group of patients that aren’t understood or seen by either group.

-5. What is one thing you wish other patients knew?
+5. What is one thing you wish other patients knew about living with pancreatitis?

 I wish that patients knew what their diagnosis is because pancreatitis really does present a range of symptoms, but it seems that only specific types of patients get through the process of being accurately diagnosed.
 I wish that patients would all get genetically tested.
 If they knew the cause, it would provide some peace of mind and a course of action.
 When you are have flares, you know why.
 At least that is how I feel.
 And if patients have a mutation, I wish they would find out who else in their family does too.
 I also wish that patients could connect with other people that are suffering so that they know they aren’t the only ones.
 It can be less isolating.
 I wish they knew about more options other than total pancreatectomy.
 I don’t know what those options are, but…